 Facing a massive increase in their catchment and remit after a change in law, The Barristers & Accountants AML ATF Board of Bermuda had a problem.
 How could their small team double the number of financial regulation inspections they were carrying out while still maintaining check quality?
 The board turned to Browser for help.

 As the regulatory authority governing legal and accounting sectors within Bermuda, The Barristers & Accountants AML ATF Board is responsible for the detection and prevention of money laundering and terrorist financing within the country.

-Prior to the law change, the board’s processes were largely paper-driven; regulated entities filled out forms by hand and mailed them in to be processed.
+Prior to the law change, the board’s financial regulation checks were largely paper-driven; regulated entities filled out forms by hand and mailed them in to be processed.
 The organisation knew this needed to change, but needed help designing, building and developing a future roadmap for the semi-automated, online system that they envisaged.

 The brief also highlighted the strict security and server location requirements of the platform, given the highly sensitive nature of the data users would be submitting.

 The discovery phase

 The engagement started with a short discovery phase to firm up the functional brief.
 We also used this time to explore the UX and UI options available to the product to make sure we were leveraging the data visualisation opportunities that digitising and standardising the data submission process would bring.

 The benefits of getting this right were clear to the client.
 For example, the board saw the opportunity to standardise the language used across regulated sectors, as this would allow the team to carry out intra-sectoral comparisons and risk flagging, bringing benefits in terms of regulatory accuracy and crime detection.